torvalds/linux/Documentation/spi/spidev.rst

 It used to be supported to define an SPI device using the "spidev" name.
 For example, as .modalias = "spidev" or compatible = "spidev".
-But this is no longer supported by the Linux kernel and instead a real SPI device name as listed in one of the tables must be used.
+But this is no longer supported by the GNU/Linux kernel and instead a real SPI device name as listed in one of the tables must be used.

 Not having a real SPI device name will lead to an error being printed and